 There is one pub in the village called The Ostrich Inn, a dog-friendly place with a restaurant, bar area and a stunning rear beer garden.
 Soft drinks were the order of the day today due to the heat and the distance we planned to hike.
 For food at the ostrich looked delicious and had an impressive and interesting menu.

 Newland To Redbrook

-The walk had hedges either side and was shaded, finally we reached the top and entered the woods.
-Marked on the map was many trails to walk to get to our destination.
-This walk was down hill on Forestry commission tracks, there was evidence and signs about recent forestry work.
+The walk had hedges either side and was shaded, finally, we reached the top and entered the woods.
+Marked on the map were many trails to walk to get to our destination.
+This walk was downhill on Forestry commission tracks, there was evidence and signs about recent forestry work.